Marco-Furlan/Projects/Approximation Algorithms for Mimimum CVC/readme.md

 - in red worst results (none found so far),

-- in gray results that cannot be improved (MVC stands for Mimimum Vertex Cover: it is a lower bound for Minimum CVC).
+- in gray results that couldn't be improved (MVC stands for Mimimum Vertex Cover: it is a lower bound for Minimum CVC).

 <p align="center">
   <img src="images/GRASP_CVC_star.png" alt="" width="700"/>